Free Kitchen Hacks eBook

 Serving Your Blackened Cod

 This Blackened cod has a lot of spicy, savory, and smoky flavor and goes best with milder side dishes.
-It’s delicious over coconut rice or Saffron rice.
+It’s delicious over coconut rice or saffron rice.

-It’s also great over pasta, orzo, or Couscous or with these Simple 4-Ingredient Potatoes.
+It’s also great over pasta, orzo, or couscous or with these Simple 4-Ingredient Potatoes.
 You can also serve it up over a salad or with any roasted vegetables.

 Additionally, this blackened cod is incredible between a bun as a sandwich!